The definitive Amcache.hve forensic reference: every key, every value, every timestamp

 Hash SHA-1 of the driver

-For BYOVD: sort by DriverTimeStamp ascending, filter DriverSigned to true, then look at the KeyLastWriteTimestamp of each record.
-Old, signed, recently-inventoried drivers are the high-signal set.
+For BYOVD: sort by DriverTimeStamp ascending, filter DriverSigned to true, look at the KeyLastWriteTimestamp of each.
+Old + signed + recently inventoried is the high-signal set.
 Cross-reference against loldrivers.io for known-abused names and hashes.

 6. Root\InventoryDeviceContainer and Root\InventoryDevicePnp#

 Pair the two on InstanceId to get both the marketing name and the PnP hardware IDs.
-This is often the cheapest answer to "did device X ever attach to this host?" without wading through Setup logs.
+Often the cheapest answer to "did device X ever attach to this host?" without wading through Setup logs.

-• InventoryApplicationShortcut — one subkey per .lnk that Windows knows about.
-Carries ShortcutPath, TargetPath, and the parent ProgramId.
-Useful for "what was pinned to the taskbar on $DATE."
+• InventoryApplicationShortcut: one sub-key per .lnk Windows knows about.
+Carries ShortcutPath, TargetPath, parent ProgramId.
+Pair with the LNK parser and jump list data for "what did the user pin/launch on $DATE".

-• InventoryMiscellaneousUUPInfo — Unified Update Platform staging info; rarely relevant.
+• InventoryMiscellaneousUUPInfo: Unified Update Platform staging.
+Rarely relevant.

 8. Timestamps: the part everyone gets wrong#

-Amcache exposes at least five distinct kinds of "when," and they mean different things.
+Amcache exposes at least five distinct kinds of "when".
+They mean different things.
 Misreading them is the most common error in Amcache findings.

 Timestamp Source What it actually says

-KeyLastWriteTimestamp Registry last-write of the subkey Closest thing to "when Amcache observed this."
-This is your authoritative pivot.
+KeyLastWriteTimestamp Registry last-write of the sub-key Closest thing to "when Amcache observed this".
+Your authoritative pivot.

-LinkDate PE header TimeDateStamp When the compiler/linker stamped the binary.
+LinkDate PE header TimeDateStamp When compiler/linker stamped the binary.
 Attacker-controlled, frequently faked.

-InstallDate (InventoryApplication) Whatever the installer wrote Best-effort; reflects installer behavior, not necessarily ground truth.
+InstallDate (InventoryApplication) Whatever the installer wrote Best-effort; reflects installer behaviour.

-InstallDateArpLastModified Add/Remove Programs key last-modified Useful for detecting replacement of an existing app.
+InstallDateArpLastModified Add/Remove Programs last-modified Useful for detecting replacement of an existing app.

 DriverTimeStamp PE link date of a driver Same caveats as LinkDate.